Conversion Optimization

 example of above the fold content by chipotle

-👉 Be wary of creating false bottoms, that is the illusion that the visitor is at the bottom of the page, even though there’s more information below.
+Be wary of creating false bottoms - the illusion is that the visitor is at the bottom of the page, even though there’s more information beyond.

 Further Reading: 28 Inspiring eCommerce Homepage Examples (not your usual brands)

-To be considered for the Google featured snippet, your content should have three primary characteristics:
+To be considered for the Google featured snippet, your above the fold optimization needs to make the content:

 • convenient to skim through, and